 The purchase of content can take many forms including the deliverance of digital backfiles of an entire database's content to the library once the license is signed (usually combined with access to the same content via the vendor's interface), perpetual access to content via a vendor's Web interface, or access to the materials published during the time of the agreement either via perpetual access or backfile but no access to materials published after the expiration of the license.
-For materials, the access will cease at the expiration of the license agreement.
+For materials where the license only provides access to materials, the access will cease at the expiration of the license agreement.